Jeff Bell (cartoonist)

 Jeff Bell (born 16 November 1978, Timaru) is a New Zealand cartoonist and caricaturist.
-His work appears every Monday in the Dominion Post, the Press, and other Stuff Ltd newspapers.
+His work regularly appears in the Dominion Post, the Press, and other Stuff Ltd newspapers.

 Biography

 Bell cites Murray Webb, Mad Magazine and Spitting Image as key influences on his work.

 Bell has contributed regular cartoons to Stuff newspapers since 2017 and has contributed to other New Zealand publications including the Listener, the Manawatu Standard, Ashburton Guardian, Avenues magazine, Pavement magazine, and the Christchurch Mail.

-He was a finalist in Next in Line Young Cartoonist Award in 2013.
+Bell was named Cartoonist of the Year in 2022 at the Voyager Media Awards and was a finalist in Next in Line Young Cartoonist Award in 2013.